xyz729193/git_learning/readme.txt

-this is my first try to use git.. nothing changes!
+this is my second try to use git.. changes!